Bath skyline

 Margaret’s Buildings

-Wander down this quaint lane near The Royal Crescent and fill your boots with quirky gifts, unique collectables and luxury items in the old Georgian shopping quarter.
+Stroll down this charming lane near The Royal Crescent and discover a treasure trove of quirky gifts, unique collectables, and luxury items in Bath's historic Georgian shopping quarter.

 The Makery

-In plush Victorian surroundings you’ll find Bath Guildhall market, a unique shopping experience and covered market featuring tea and coffee traders, costumes, confectionary and more.
+Soak up the Victorian charm at Bath Guildhall Market, a covered market offering a unique shopping experience with a variety of tea and coffee traders, vintage costumes, delicious confections, and more.

 Top tourist attractions